chrisdembia/yeadon/doc/configuration.rst

-Each segment is rotated relative to the adjacent segment through body fixed x-y-z rotations (x-y-z Euler angles) as specified in M. R. Yeadon, “The simulation of aerial movement--I. The determination of orientation angles from film data.,” Journal of biomechanics, vol. 23, no. 1, pp. 59–66, Jan.
+Each segment is rotated relative to the adjacent segment through body fixed x-y-z rotations (x-y-z Euler angles) as specified in M. R. Yeadon, “The simulation of aerial movement--i.
+The determination of orientation angles from film data.,” Journal of biomechanics, vol. 23, no. 1, pp. 59–66, Jan.
 1990.

 Location of joint centers